 September is a month for back to school, fresh starts and back to work!
 We hope you have enjoyed plenty of fun in the sun this summer!
 Here’s a peak at some of what we have been working on lately.

 Just released today - income data from the 2016 Census.

-As Canada celebrates its 150th anniversary, Statistics Canada will publish the latest chapter in the story of our country and its people.
+As Canada marks its 150th anniversary, Statistics Canada continues to share its year-long story of our country and its people.

-On August 2, Statistics Canada will release the third wave of data from the 2016 Census, covering families, households, marital status and language.
-In his third webinar in an ongoing series examining census results, demographic expert Dr.
+On September 13, 2017, Statistics Canada will release the fourth wave of data from the 2016 Census, covering income.